2021 LPAPA Strong & Positive Postcard Art Auction

 The Laguna Plein Air Painters Association (LPAPA) is a 501(c)(3) nonprofit art organization that was originally founded in Laguna Beach in 1996 by five artists -- Ken Auster, Jacobus Baas, Cynthia Britain, Saim Caglayan, and John Cosby -- with a mission to preserve the history of the plein air movement of 19th century California, to support the tradition as it exists today, and to foster a network among plein air painters nationwide.

-LPAPA is considered the stewards of Laguna’s plein air legacy, which helped establish our town as an artists’ colony more than a century ago.
-Early plein air artists -- Edgar Payne, Frank Cuprien, Anna Hills, William Wendt, and other now famous artists -- founded the original Laguna Beach Art Association and opened the first art gallery in 1918 and started a permanent collection that later established the town’s museum.
-LPAPA is committed to continuing the plein air painting tradition and preserving the Laguna Plein Air Painting legacy.
+LPAPA is considered the stewards of Laguna’s plein air painting legacy, which helped establish our town as an artists’ colony more than a century ago.
+Early plein air artists -- Edgar Payne, Frank Cuprien, Anna Hills, William Wendt, and other now famous artists -- founded the original Laguna Beach Art Association and opened the first art gallery in 1918.
+The permanent collection they started later established the town’s museum.
+LPAPA is committed to continuing the outdoor painting tradition and preserving the Laguna Plein Air Painting legacy.

-LPAPA's mission is committed to providing career opportunities and education programs to help enhance the livelihood of our artist members and community engagement, as well as educate and inspire the next generation of plein air painters.
+LPAPA's mission includes career opportunities and education programs to help enhance the livelihood of our artist members and community, as well as educate and inspire the next generation of artists to continue the legacy.

-Your support keeps the plein air painting tradition and Laguna's artistic legacy alive for future generations!
+Your support keeps the Laguna plein air painting tradition and legacy --- past, present and future alive!
 Thank you!

 Learn More